 Many linguists believe that pidgins form part of a linguistic "life cycle."
 In the very early stage of development the pidgin has no native speakers and is strictly a contact language.
 Its use is reserved for specialized functions, such as trading or work-oriented tasks, and its speakers speak their (respective) native languages in all other social contexts.
 In this early stage the pidgin has little in the way of clear grammatical rules and few (usually specialized) words.
 Later, however, if the language continues to exist and be necessary, a much more regular and complex form of pidgin evolves, what is sometimes called a "stabilized pidgin," and this allows it to be used more effectively in a variety of situations.
-Further development leads to the creation of a creole, which most linguists believe has all the grammatical complexity of ordinary languages.
-Pidginization (the creation of a pidgin) thus involves a simplification of languages and a reduction in the number of domains of use.
+Further development leads to the creation of a creole, which most linguists believe has all the grammatical complexity of ordinary languages and a reduction in the number of domains of use.
 Creolization, in contrast, involves the linguistic expansion in the lexicon and grammar of existing pidgins, and an increase in the contexts of use.
 We discuss creoles and creolization further in the next section.

 Although pidgins are in some sense rudimentary, they are not devoid of rules.
 The phonology is rule-governed, as in any human language.
 The inventory of phonemes is generally small; for example, whereas Standard English has fourteen distinct vowel sounds, pidgins commonly have only five to seven, and each phoneme may have many allophonic pronunciations.
-In one English-based pidgin, for example, [s], [s], and [tʃ] are all possible pronunciations of the phoneme /s/; [masin], [masin], and [matsin] all mean "machine."
+In one English-based pidgin, for example, [s], [\int], and [tJ] are all possible pronunciations of the phoneme /s/; [masin], [maJin], and [matJin] all mean "machine."
 Sounds that occur in both the superstrate and substrate languages will generally be maintained, but if a sound occurs in the superstrate but not in the substrates, it will tend to be eliminated.
 For example, the English sounds [δ] and [θ] as in "this" and "thing" are quite uncommon across languages.
-Many speakers of English pidgins convert these "th" sounds to more common ones, pronouncing "this thing" as dis
+Many speakers of English pidgins convert these "th" sounds to more common ones, pronouncing "this thing" as dis ting.